If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 Waiting time

-- May wait up to 3 weeks.
+- Depending on what appointments are available, you may need to wait up to 3 weeks.

 How long does it take?